johnotwell/cp/README.md

 The tool will generate XML that can be used to configure the tool in Canvas.
 The url for the config will be the lti_mount path followed by config. i.e:

     /lti/config

+An initializer will also need to be created to populate the options for lti tool and lti navigation.
+This can be done by creating an initializer in the intializers folder in your rails project, and includeing the following:

+    CoalescingPanda.lti_options= {title:'LTI Tool Title'}
+    CoalescingPanda.stage_navigation(:course, {enabled: true, text: 'course link title', visibility: 'admins'}) CoalescingPanda.stage_navigation(:admin, {enabled: true, text: 'admin link title', visibility: 'admins'})

 ### DB Setup